epatter1/azure-docs/articles/azure-sql/database/service-tier-hyperscale-frequently-asked-questions-faq.md

 ### What is a Hyperscale database

 A Hyperscale database is a database in SQL Database in the Hyperscale service tier that is backed by the Hyperscale scale-out storage technology.
 A Hyperscale database supports up to 100 TB of data and provides high throughput and performance, as well as rapid scaling to adapt to the workload requirements.
-Scaling is transparent to the application – connectivity, query processing, etc. work like any other database in Azure SQL Database.
+Scaling is transparent to the application – connectivity, query processing, etc. and works like any other database in Azure SQL Database.

 ### What resource types and purchasing models support Hyperscale